-During the year ended December 31, 2015, the Company incurred rent expense in the amount of \$24,000 (2014 - \$24,000 and 2013 - \$24,000) with a corporation in which the Chairman of the Company is also a director.
+During the year ended December 31, 2016, the Company incurred rent expense in the amount of \$24,000 (2015 - \$24,000 and 2014 - \$24,000) with Buchans Minerals Corporation ("Buchans") a corporation in which the Chairman of the Company John F. Kearney serves as a director and chairman and with which the Company has an office sharing arrangement.
 These transactions were within the normal course of business and have been recorded at amounts agreed to by the transacting parties.
-At December 31, 2015, \$nil was owed to related parties and was included in accounts payable and accrued and other liabilities (December 31, 2014 - \$2,000).
+There was not an amount owing to related parties and included in accounts payable and accrued and other liabilities at December 31, 2016 nor was there an amount recorded at the end of the previous year.